alaneparisot/ts-fullstack-starter/README.md

 - [ ] Improve login: check user extracted from token exists in database
 - [ ] Improve logout: invalid access token on backend side
 - [ ] Validate username and password on register, on server-side
+- [ ] Add lazy-loading on client side